 Previously, he served as a fellow with Citizen Schools, where he designed curricula that enabled underserved middle school students to explore various electives, facilitated apprenticeship classes with community partners and organizations to expose youth to growing career fields, and compiled student data to create lesson plans that supported students’ learning in math.
-He is also a R&B/Hip-Hop producer.
-Mr. Davis holds a B.A. in history and education from the University of Massachusetts Amherst.
+He is also a R&B/hip-hop producer.